Home | Subscribe | Resources | Reprints | Writers' Guidelines

 For children who’ve experienced trauma early in life, preverbal memories can wind up stored in the body, causing somatic symptoms and distress.
 Incorporating a somatic approach to play therapy in these cases can be transformative in working through the emotions held deep in the body, beyond words.

 Emily Benson, a licensed clinical social worker and registered play therapist supervisor, owns Beginnings & Beyond Counseling/Play Therapy in Minnesota, where she addresses complex developmental trauma using play therapy, Somatic Experiencing (SE), and coregulating touch.
 Trained in Experiential Play Therapy, she emphasizes the importance of observing the soma of children, along with their play and verbalizations.
-“I believe to ignore what the body is telling us would be missing a very big part of a child’s story that they cannot articulate because it is coming from an unconscious part of the brain and lives with the body,” she explains.
+“I believe to ignore what the body is telling us would be missing a very big part of a child’s story that they cannot articulate because it is coming from an unconscious part of the brain and lives within the body,” she explains.

 SE is an approach that treats somatic symptoms by changing the interoceptive and proprioceptive sensations associated with the traumatic experience.2 One study showed that SE led to significant symptom reduction in both PTSD and depression.3 “I would describe a somatic lens as being attuned to small nuances and sometimes bigger ones that include body movements, postures, and other indicators that are nonverbal in a child’s body that lend critical information to the child’s story and trauma history,” Benson says.
 “In simpler terms, learning to read the story of what the body is telling us about someone’s experiences in life all the way back to the womb.”